0%

 self.wfile.write(b"<h1>Authentication successful!
 You can close this window.</h1>")

-self.server.auth_code = code # Store the code for retrieval
+self.server.auth_code = code # Stash the code away for the main thread

 else: